vivekd16/agentic/README.md

     Hello!
 How can I assist you today?
     > what is the weather in SF?
     ...
+    [openai/gpt-4o-mini: 3 calls, tokens: 168 -> 143, 0.02 cents, time: 15.92s]
 ```
+We can see at the end that our converstation made 3 calls to the OpenAI API, those
+calls took 15.92secs, and cost us 0.02 cents (2 hundredths of a penny).

 ## Components of an agent